ejtbrown/wow_mod_updater/readme.md

 This crontab will run the updater every morning at 5:00 AM.
 Adjust as is appropriate.

+### Troubleshooting
+If something goes wrong, the console output (as the script is running) will provide some insight.
+More detailed information can be found in the log file, `wow_mod_updater.log`.

 ### Advanced configuration
 There are additional configuration options available in the script.
 They already